Gesvres

 Gesvres (/fr/) is a commune in the Mayenne department located in the Pays de la Loire region in north-western France.
 According to dat.gouv.fr website, the INSEE code for Gesvres is 53106, the postal code is 53370.
 The population of Gesvres was 509 in 2019.

 Geography

+The commune is made up of the following collection of villages and hamlets, La Sauvagère du Bas, Hautecourt, Les Champs Elysées, Les Anellières, Gesvres and Le Plessis.

+The commune is in the Normandie-Maine Regional Natural Park.

 The Commune along with another 4 communes shares part of a 1,190 hectare, Natura 2000 conservation area, called the Alpes Mancelles.